h4rvey-g/Note-Blog/content/USMLE/Biochemistry/Urea cycle.md

 3. Glutamate is further metabolized by the enzyme glutamate dehydrogenase, which liberates free ammonia and regenerates α-ketoglutarate.
 4. Ammonia then enters the urea cycle to form urea, the primary disposal form of nitrogen in humans.
 5. Urea subsequently enters the blood and is excreted in the urine.

+>[!tip] Cori cycle & Cahill cycle
+><span style="background:rgba(240, 200, 0, 0.2)">Lactate/alanine is transported to the liver, where it is converted into glucose.
+It is then transported back to the muscles for energy production.</span>